Jobijollof/go-webapp-sample/README.md

 ## License
 The License of this sample is *MIT License*.

-I want to see a movie jenkins please
+I want to see a movie.